danieldonatsch/Advent-of-Code-2024/README.md

 Then we can read the output, and convert it from bit-code to an integer.
 \\
 In puzzle two we wanted to compute the sum of the input numbers x and y.
-A bit-wise computation works as follows: sum the bit of x, y and a.
+A bit-wise computation works as follows: sum bit values of x, y and a.
-If the sum is two or larger, push a one to the next a.
+If the sum is two or larger, push a one to the next a-bit.
+Go from right to left and do this for each bit.
 See this example:

             5	4	3	2	1	0